Monday, September 20, 2021

 Samantha: Hello Monika!

 Samantha: I was born profoundly deaf and grew up in the Northeast of England.
-I’m also a post-operative transgender woman, and now living in Manchester.
+I’m also a post-operative transgender woman and now live in Manchester.

 Samantha: Sometimes, it depends on the media.
-Most of the British media approached and check with me to ensure that the articles is correct etc. Whereas for some media, they’ve gone and created the article when the language appropriation can be incorrect at times.
+Most of the British media approached me and checked with me to ensure that the articles were correct.
+However, some outlets created articles without consulting me, and the language used could be inappropriate at times.

 Available via Amazon.

-Monika: Why did you choose Samantha for your name?
+Monika: What led you to choose Samantha as your name?

-Samantha: I’ve asked my parents if I was born a girl what my name would be.
-They said it would be Samantha Jayne.
-So I stick with that because I believe it’s important to continue the bond I had with my parents.
+Samantha: I asked my parents what my name would have been if I had been born a girl.
+They said it would have been Samantha Jayne.
+So I stuck with that because I believe it’s important to continue the bond I had with my parents.

 Samantha: The most common question would be whether it hurts having the GRS.
 Sometimes the questions they ask can be quite sensitive, but I’m OK to respond to them because I’m in a position where I want to educate others.
 If I don’t answer, how are they supposed to learn?

-Monika: I know myself how challenging it is to be a transgender woman.
-For you, it was even more challenging because you had to deal with being deaf.
-How do you recall your teenage years?
+Monika: I know from personal experience how difficult it is to live openly as a transgender woman.
+For you, it must have been even harder because you also had to cope with being deaf.
+What were your teenage years like?

 Samantha: My teenage years were a real struggle for me, experiencing a phase where I was totally confused with my life and what I wanted in the future.
 My depression was so severe that I had an eating disorder and I was chain-smoking.
 I was in a dark place for a long time until I reached my 20s.

-Samantha: The hardest thing about coming out was the thought of losing my family who I dearly love very much.
-I grew up with such a strong bond with my parents and my brothers and breaking that bond would break my heart instantly.
-However, I’m quite lucky that the bond remains there, and although the number of the deaf community is so small, it’s a well-knit community.
+Samantha: The hardest thing about coming out was the thought of losing my family, whom I dearly love.
+I grew up with such a strong bond with my parents and my brothers, and breaking that bond would have broken my heart instantly.
+However, I’m quite lucky that the bond remains, and although the deaf community is small, it is very close-knit.
 Everyone tends to know each other.

 "The hardest thing about coming out was the thought